vlayer-xyz/vlayer/book/src/javascript/react-hooks.md

 ## Prerequisites
 The following libraries are required to use `@vlayer/react`:
 - [React](https://reactjs.org/docs/getting-started.html): A library for building user interfaces.
-- [viem](https://viem.sh/docs/getting-started): A library for interacting with Ethereum.
 - [Wagmi](https://wagmi.sh/docs/getting-started): A library of React hooks for Ethereum.
 - [TanStack Query](https://tanstack.com/query/latest): A library for efficient data fetching and caching.